 In this paper, the second step towards the simulation of separation processes inside structured packings is described, namely the development of a model to consistently incorporate the interfacial species transfer into the two-phase simulation.
 Several approaches for modelling species transfer can be found in the literature.
 One of them is the previously mentioned CST model, which uses a single-field formulation to describe the interfacial species transfer of a dilute species, based on the algebraic VoF method.
-To obtain a consistent single-field formulation, the conditional volume-averaging technique is applied to the local instantaneous transport equation of the volumetric molar concentration valid in both bulk phases Ω_1 and Ω_2 , including the interfacial transmission condition
+To obtain a consistent single-field formulation, the conditional volume-averaging technique is applied to the local instantaneous transport equation of the volumetric molar concentration valid in both bulk phases $\Omega_1$ and $\Omega_2$ , including the interfacial transmission condition and the jump condition